DeHealthFoundation · UA

 • Who founded the Foundation and when?

-The Foundation was founded by Anna Bon and Denys Tsvaig in 2022, in the weeks after Russia began its full-scale invasion of Ukraine on 24 February 2022.
-The two are also co-founders of DeHealth Technologies, an international healthcare-technology company headquartered in Delaware and London.
+The Foundation was founded by Anna Bon and Denys Tsvaig in 2021.
+After Russia's full-scale invasion of Ukraine on 24 February 2022, the Foundation rapidly scaled up its humanitarian and medical aid operations for military medics, hospitals, and frontline units.
+The two are also co-founders of DeHealth, an international healthcare-technology company headquartered in Delaware and London.

 • Where is the Foundation legally registered?